Royal Flying Doctor Service

 The RFDS motto ‘The furthest corner.
 The finest care.’ speaks volumes for the integrity and importance of this invaluable health service to Australia’s far-flung, remote communities.
 With a fleet of over 75 aircraft equipped with the very latest in navigation technology, the RFDS operates 23 air bases across Australia.
 Backed by a team of pilots, doctors and flight nurses who are responsible for helping over 1,000 patients per day, operating and maintaining effective communications links is a vital element of the RFDS operation.
 CallTech is proud to have played its small part in maintaining this vital communications link.

 People in remote areas of Western Australia seeking medical advice or assistance contact the RFDS 1800 emergency number.
 An emergency call centre operator will help the caller or transfer them to the mobile phone of a rostered doctor if further assistance is required.

 A system was required to record all calls to the RFDS emergency call centre including the transfers to mobile phones of rostered doctors.
 All other (non-emergency) RFDS calls would need to be ignored or discarded by the recorder so there are no privacy concerns.

 Previously, only the emergency call centre telephones were being recorded.
 Once a call had been transferred off to a doctor’s mobile telephone that conversation could not be recorded as it was no longer in the call centre.

 To ensure only emergency telephone calls were being recorded, CallTech developed a custom application to talk to the Red Box software.
 This application contains a list of the emergency telephone numbers.
-If a call is made to or from a number in that list the application tells the recorder to keep recording.
-If the number’s not in the list the application tells the recorder to discard it.
+If a call is made to or from a number in that list, the application tells the recorder to keep recording.
+If the number is not in the list, the application tells the recorder to discard it.